mitchelljustin/pragmatic-lightning/index.md

 })
 ```

-LND generates the last two as files: `tls.cert` and `admin.macaroon`.
-They're in the `lnd_data/` directory, so we write:
+LND generates the last two pieces as files: "tls.cert" and "admin.macaroon".
+They're in the "lnd_data/" directory, so we write:

 ```javascript
 const lnRpc = await connectToLnNode({